sunfishcode/c-ward/README.md

 all pattern matching, just these specific cases.

-So instead, c-scape and c-gull are just careful to avoid open-coding functions which are known to get pattern-matched into builtins, by just calling the `compiler_builtins` implementations directly themselves.
-This way, we can avoid using `#![no_builtins]`.
+So instead, c-scape and c-gull are just careful to avoid open-coding functions which are known to get pattern-matched into builtins.

 [c-scape]: https://github.com/sunfishcode/c-ward/tree/main/c-scape#readme
 [c-gull]: https://github.com/sunfishcode/c-ward/tree/main/c-gull#readme